swentel/indieweb/README.md

 Webmention.io is a hosted service created to easily handle webmentions (and legacy pingbacks) on any web page.
 The module exposes an endpoint (/webmention/notify) to receive pingbacks and webmentions via this service.
 Pingbacks are also validated to make sure that the source URL has a valid link to the target.
-Webmention.io is open source so you can also host this service yourself.
+Webmention.io is open source so you can also host the service yourself.

 You need an account for receiving the webhooks at https://webmention.io.
 As soon as one webmention is recorded at that service, you can set the webhook to http://your_domain/webmention/notify and enter a secret.
 Pingbacks can be done